tashrifch/Impact-of-Education-on-GNI-per-capita-Project/README.md

 ### Results

-The project aims to provide actionable insights into the impact of education on economic disparities.
-Key findings and visualizations are highlighted in the notebook.
+The analysis identified a strong relationship between the dependent variable, log(gross national income per capita), and the independent variables: mean/expected years of education and life expectancy.
+This suggests a strong nonlinear relationship between GNI per capita and the independent variables..

 ### --------------------------------------------------------------------------------------------------